Invoice Finance And Receivables Financing Guide

 If you need help getting a receivables financing facility approved, a broker can help you improve your chances of success.

 The qualification criteria are driven by the type of service that you are seeking.
 However, the nature of these services is such that some form of funding can be made available to most businesses, regardless of their financial situation.
-In fact, this type of funding can often offer a lifeline to a business that is in trouble with creditor pressure or preferential creditor arrears e.g. HMRC, VAT, PAYE, NI bills that are due or overdue.
+This type of funding can often offer a lifeline to a business that is in trouble with creditor pressure or preferential creditor arrears e.g. HMRC, VAT, PAYE, NI bills that are due or overdue.
 The key is that the provision of finance is based on the strength of your debtor book i.e. the simplicity of collection of your invoices combined with the creditworthiness, and spread of risk amongst your debtors.
 In this way, it is not about the strength of your company, but rather your customers.

-Basic Requirements
+Basic Requirements For Funding

 The basic requirement is that you are a company selling to other businesses, on credit terms.
 It doesn't matter if you are a new startup or an established business.
 Similarly, size is not a problem, various funders will handle all sizes of companies.
 There is no minimum turnover or maximum turnover - the same applies to the level of funding required.